Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Februari 2026 00.36.40 UTC
+- WIB: Minggu, 15 Februari 2026 01.50.59 UTC
-- WITA: Minggu, 15 Februari 2026 01.36.40 UTC
+- WITA: Minggu, 15 Februari 2026 02.50.59 UTC
-- WIT: Minggu, 15 Februari 2026 02.36.40 UTC
+- WIT: Minggu, 15 Februari 2026 03.50.59 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: attitude
+Kategori: motivational